← Back

 Tips

-- Add this in middleware to track incoming requests to all pages from a single place.
+- Add this in middleware to track incoming requests to pages and API endpoints from a single place.

-- If you change this code, keep it non-blocking to avoid adding latency to your page response.
+- Make this non-blocking to avoid adding latency to your page response.

-- If you change this code, keep handling errors in a way that doesn't make your page response fail too.
+- Handle errors in a way that doesn't make your page response fail too.

 - Strip out any sensitive HTTP headers you don't want to send.